RomanoLab/comptox_ai/docs/source/about.rst

 Citing ComptoxAI
 ----------------

-ComptoxAI is still under development, but we would still appreciate citations of the following form until we have our first preprints/papers published:
+We are preparing two papers for publication which, together, will comprehensively describe ComptoxAI and its current features.
+Until those are released, please cite us using the following:

-| ComptoxAI: A toolkit for AI research in computational toxicology, Romano *et al*, `<https://comptox.ai>`_, 2021
+| Romano *et al*.
+(2022) ComptoxAI: A toolkit for AI research in computational toxicology. `<https://comptox.ai>`_.

 BibTeX entry::